elliot-hicks/RL_Maze_Solver/README.md

 ## maze_maker Status:
-The maze_maker file is now finished, I dont predict any changed needing to be made however some useful extensions are anticipated.
+The maze_maker file is now finished.
+Unfortunately, an appication of pickle was not completed due to comlpications in other parts of the project.
 All possible improvements are listed below:
-1. Add pickle or start using seeds, veering towards use of pickle so i can also save NN parameters.
+1. Add pickle or start using seeds, veering towards use of pickle so we could also save NN parameters.
-2. Add exception handling for stupid maze inputs
+2. Add exception handling for invalid maze inputs

 # agent_package: